-Join Jess Chadwick for an in-depth discussion in this video Pass data from the controller to the view, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Pass data from the controller to the view, part of Learning ASP.NET Core MVC.

 - [Voiceover] Now that I've shown you the basics…of working with Razor Views,…let's see how controllers can pass data…to the view so that the view…can display that data to the user.…For example, let's say we want to be able…to set the title, author, date of the post,…and the body of the post as variables…in the post action of the blog controller,…and pass that info to be rendered in the view.…The easiest way to do this is with the ViewBag property.…This property is a dynamic object…that is accessible both on the controller and the view.…